 A student in Learning Support Services course work may repeat a course in any LSS subject (English, Math or Reading) as required to effectively exit from Learning Support Services courses.
 If the student does not successfully complete the required LSS course(s) in three (3) attempts, the student can register for only that LSS course(s) and a two or three-credit hour activity-based course such as PED or a study skills course in the succeeding quarters until the LSS coursework is successfully completed.
-Petitions for exceptions to this policy must be filed with the appropriate Associate Vice President of Academic Affairs.
+Petitions for exceptions to this policy must be filed with the Academic Dean for that campus.